Mithapukur Mosque

-Mithapukur Mosque is an early 19th-century mosque in Mithapukur, Bangladesh.
-Evidence shows it was built in the Mughal period, and in recent years the Department of Archeology has listed it as an archaeological monument of Bangladesh.
+The Mithapukur Mosque is an early 19th-century mosque in Mithapukur, in the Rangpur District of Bangladesh.
+Evidence shows it was built in the Mughal era, and in recent years the Department of Archeology has listed it as an archaeological monument of Bangladesh.

-The Mosque is located around half a mile northwest of Mithapukur at the upazila headquarters.
+The mosque is situated on Rangpur-Bogra highway, 4 km south of the town of Rangpur District; northwest of Mithapukur at the Upazila headquarters.

-History